Showdown (sport)

 Showdown is a sport for the blind and visually impaired which could be described as the blind community's answer to air hockey, or table tennis.
 It is growing very quickly around the world.
 It is also played by sighted players, but they are not allowed to participate in the International Blind Sports Federation (IBSA) tournaments.
-Showdown is widely spread in Europe, but it's also played in: Africa, Asia, North America, and South America.
+Showdown is widely spread in Europe, but it is also played in Africa, Asia, North America, and South America.
 After the success of Showdown at the 1996 Atlanta Paralympics, representatives from more than thirty countries contacted the International Blind Sports Federation Showdown Subcommittee.
 They wanted information about equipment, blueprints, and rules so they could play this game in their country.
 Currently, the IBSA Showdown Sub-committee is encouraging regional and national Showdown Tournaments in an effort to have international championships which, hopefully, will lead to sanctioning by the Paralympics.

 Equipment

 The sport is comparatively inexpensive to start up, requires minimal maintenance, and can be played in a room the size of a classroom.
 The only equipment needed is the specially designed table, two paddles, a special ball into which BBs have been inserted to make it audible, opaque goggles, and a glove to protect the batting hand.
 The table can be disassembled and stored away after play if necessary.